 A 15 year old girl suffered negligence at birth which caused her to develop severe cerebral palsy that would significantly shorten her life.
 She was awarded:

 Select the case type from the drop-down that best describes your case

-Negligent or inadequate medical care can result in brain injuries.
-For example, children have suffered injuries at birth, occasionally leading to the development of cerebral palsy.
+Brain damage is perhaps the single most devastating injury that a person can suffer and one that will likely have a long-term impact on all areas of the victim’s life.
+Suffering a brain injury as a result of medical negligence is surely especially harrowing.
+Negligent or inadequate medical care can result in brain injuries,for example, children have suffered injuries at birth, occasionally leading to the development of cerebral palsy.
 Delays in diagnosing and treating brain injuries have resulted in permanent brain damage, as has negligent care of patients under anaesthetic.

 These are just a few of the many examples of potential brain injury claims, so it’s a good idea to talk to Your Legal Friend as soon as possible, even if you’re not sure whether a brain injury sustained by yourself or a loved one could actually merit a claim.
 We have years of experience working on medical negligence cases, many of which have involved instances of brain injury.
 From a legal point of view, we know how complicated these cases can be.
 More importantly, we understand that they can leave the patient feeling incredibly vulnerable, even embarrassed.
 With brain injuries, the psychological effects of medical negligence are often just as damaging as the physical impact.
 That’s why we are committed to guiding you through every step of the process.
 We will ensure that your claim is handled carefully and professionally by specialist solicitors, while working alongside medical experts in the neurology field, to guarantee the best results.